cuhHub/Noir/README.md

 ## 📚 Overview
 Noir is a framework for Stormworks: Build and Rescue designed to (metaphorically!) hold your hand in some areas with addon development, while also giving you a neat way of organizing your addon.

-More features will be added as time passes.
-View [`CHANGELOG.md`](https://github.com/cuhHub/Noir/blob/master/CHANGELOG.md) on the GitHub repository to track progress.

 ## ❔ Example
 Let's say your addon needs to spawn objects, then despawn them after some time.
 You can create something called a `Service` that handles this.